obsproject/rfcs/accepted/0015-virtual-camera-support.md

 ## Platform specific implementations

 * On **Windows**, the implementation of this plugin should leverage [libdshowcapture](https://github.com/obsproject/libdshowcapture).
-OBS already depends on libdshowcapture, so using this existing library service to limit the number of extra dependencies that OBS needs
+OBS already depends on libdshowcapture, so using this existing library service limits the need to add additional dependecies.
 * On **macOS**, OBS will need a plugin to output over IPC to a CoreMediaIO DAL plugin that is registered on the system upon OBS install.
 This will require repackaging the installer as a `.pkg` instead of a compressed `.app`.
 * On **Linux**, the most straightforward way to implement this functionality would be to output via [v4l2sink](https://gstreamer.freedesktop.org/documentation/video4linux2/v4l2sink.html?gi-language=c).
 Note that this still requires the user to have [v4l2loopback](https://github.com/umlaeute/v4l2loopback) installed to consume this output.
 For package installations, a dependency should be placed on v4l2loopback such that it is installed by the package manager when OBS is installed.